 Shepherd Teens through Periods of Doubt

 The teenage years are often times of wrestling with questions of faith.
 This is even true for teens raised in Christian homes.
-When they are little children, they believe everything you tell them about Jesus, His miracles, and more.
+When they are little children, they believe everything you tell them about Jesus, his miracles, and more.
 They believe it because Mom and Dad say it is true.
-But as they get older they discover that some intelligent people out there don’t believe the things you believe.
-They wrestle with the question, “Do I believe these things because I have been taught them or do I really believe them for myself?”
+But as they get older, they discover that some intelligent people out there don’t believe the things you believe.
+They wrestle with the question “Do I believe these things because I have been taught them or do I really believe them for myself?”
 You come to grown-up faith only by facing grown-up questions.

 Shepherd your teens through those inevitable periods of doubt.
-Don’t challenge, “How could you question the being and existence of God after all we taught you?”
-Rather say, “What are your questions?
+Don’t challenge: “How could you question the being and existence of God after all we taught you?”
+Rather, say, “What are your questions?
 Let’s talk about them.
 Your Mom and I are not Christians because we shut off our brains.
 We believe our faith is a reasonable faith.
 You will have problems making sense of life if you don’t believe what we have taught you all your life.
 We had to learn this, too.”
 Help them think through these things.
 Like in any relay race, you run alongside the other runner and make sure he has a firm hold on the baton before you let him run on his own.

 Shepherd your teens with pleasant words.
 Pleasant words promote instruction.
-Proverbs 16 says, “Pleasant words are a honeycomb, sweet to the body and healing to the soul.”
+Proverbs 16 says, “Pleasant words are a honeycomb, sweet to the body and healing to the soul” (v.24).
 Such words are nourishing, tasty, constructive.
 Parents often feel that their kids are getting away from them, so they raise the ante in terms of destructive speech.
 But we need to go the other way.
 We need to use pleasant words, sweet to the body and healing to the soul.
 We want to develop relationships that lead to mutuality as adults under God.
 That’s crucial.
 You are raising children to become fellow adults!

 Proverbs 1 describes three foundational issues for these teenage years.
 Study Proverbs 1.
 Discuss these issues with your teens.
 First, God’s opinion matters supremely.
 He watches us and weighs what we do.
 Second, children need to listen to their parents and remember the wise things they say.
 Third, we must be careful in choosing our friends.